 Now that you’ve got all the plans made, it’s time to attract participants!
 Whatever your intended audience, we have materials and a press release to help you share your event.
 Get the word out about your event via social media, posters in your neighborhood, advertisements in local papers or newsletters, and connections with clubs, schools, or other organizations that may be interested in attending.

 6. Host–and have fun!

 The main event!
 Make sure your participants, your volunteers — and you — are (safely!) engaged, excited, and learning and sharing information about the Moon.
 Check out the Sample Event and images of past events for ideas.

 We hope that all events will be spectacular successes—and if they are, we would like to hear about it!
 However, just as importantly, we’d like to know if anything did not work out as you hoped, and what we could do to help you improve your future events.

 At your event, encourage your attendees to fill out the participant’s evaluation survey at your event to ensure their voices and opinions are heard, and their suggestions considered.

-Our evaluation team will work with you, on request, to help design a visitor survey that meets your needs for your specific event.
+Our evaluation team will work with you to design a visitor survey that meets your needs for your specific event.
 Please contact them at firstname.lastname@example.org to get started.

 After your event, please complete a host survey to let us know how we can better serve you and your International Observe the Moon Night audience in the future.

 Make sure to celebrate your contribution to this global event by downloading and completing your certificate of participation.

 Share your photos from your event on our Flickr page.
 It’s a powerful way to see how people all over the world celebrated International Observe the Moon Night, and to add your own experience to the worldwide conversation.
 Check out #observethemoon on social media and contribute your own stories, and stay up to date on lunar observation content by following us on Twitter and Facebook!